Kas-dd/expanse-tracker/README.md

 # expanse-tracker
 Tracker for 21-30 (1-10) stages of expanse with season/side selector Installation
-Just unzip the folder and run the .exe
-It probably works
+Download grabber.zip or just download everything as an archive and pull the dist folder from there Unzip/move a folder to a desired location, run the .exe It probably works
 No : or , are needed to input the time, just write it as it is 0:06=6, 0:12=12, 1:03=103 etc